 6 curry leaves

-Then take the yoghurt, add the jaggery, turmeric and the besan flour, and beat for a few moments until there are no lumps and the yoghurt is slightly aerated.
+Then take the yoghurt, add the jaggery, turmeric and the besan flour, and beat for a few moments by hand until there are no lumps and the yoghurt is slightly aerated.
 Slowly beat in the water until all is combined.

 Now make the tadka.
-In another pan, heat the tadka ghee.
+In another pan, heat the ghee.
 Add the mustard seeds and allow to pop.
 As it settles, add the urad dal, wait one moment and add the chilli, one more moment and then add the curry leaves.

 When the sizzle of the curry leaves dies down, pour the tadka over the yoghurt curry, sprinkle with the smoked paprika and with chopped green coriander.
 Serve and enjoy!